junxit/us-congress-bills-110/metadata.md

 - 2007-04-10 — Committee on Indian Affairs.
 Reported by Senator Dorgan without amendment.
 With written report No. 110-45.
 - 2007-04-10 — Committee on Indian Affairs.
 Reported by Senator Dorgan without amendment.
 With written report No. 110-45.
 - 2007-04-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 110.
+- 2007-05-25 — Amendment SA 1256 agreed to in Senate by Unanimous Consent.
+- 2007-05-25 — Amendment SA 1256 proposed by Senator Reid for Senator Dorgan. (consideration: CR S6965; text: CR S6965) To modify the conforming amendments section.
+- 2007-05-25 — Measure laid before Senate by unanimous consent. (consideration: CR S6965-6967)
+- 2007-05-25 — Message on Senate action sent to the House.
+- 2007-05-25 — Passed Senate with an amendment by Unanimous Consent. (text: CR S6965-6967)
+- 2007-05-25 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S6965-6967)
+- 2007-05-25 — Senate amendment agreed to: Amendment SA 1256 agreed to in Senate by Unanimous Consent.
+- 2007-05-25 — Senate amendment proposed (on the floor): Amendment SA 1256 proposed by Senator Reid for Senator Dorgan.(consideration: CR S6965; text: CR S6965)
+- 2007-05-25 — Senate amendment submitted